LATINO ALUMNI ASSOCIATION OF COLUMBIA UNIVERSITY

 Section 1.
 President.
 The President shall be the executive officer of the Board and assume the principal responsibility and supervision of the general function of LAACU.
 The President shall convene all meetings of the Board.
 The President shall represent LAACU in its dealings with outside persons or bodies.
 The President shall insure that any action taken on behalf of LAACU by any officer or member is in fulfillment of LAACU’s goals and By-Laws.
 The President shall serve as an ex-officio member of all committees, including representation on the Columbia Alumni Association.

 Section 2.
 Vice President.
-The Vice President shall assist the President and perform his or her duties in the event of the President’s absence or inability to act.
+The Vice President shall assist the President and perform the president’s duties in the event of the President’s absence or inability to act.
 The Vice President may be designated by the President to preside over Advisory Committee meetings.
 The Vice President shall assume principal responsibility and supervision of special committees and projects.
 However, any special committees or projects undertaken by the Vice President must be authorized by the Board.

 Section 3.
 Secretary.
 The Secretary shall keep the minutes of the Board and the minutes of the membership meetings, and shall be responsible for their accuracy.
 The Secretary shall attend to the giving and serving of all notices and shall attend to such correspondence.
 The Secretary shall keep all records of LAACU.
-The Secretary shall also promote membership in LAACU to all alumni and maintain the official roll of LAACU members.
-The Secretary shall also assure that only Active Alumni Members participate in voting at all Membership or special meetings.
-The Secretary shall work closely with the Communications Chair to provide information for distribution to members.
+The Secretary shall also have oversight of the Membership Chair who is responsible for promoting membership in LAACU to all alumni and maintain the official roll of LAACU members.
+The Secretary shall also have oversight of the Membership Chair and Committee, which assures that only Active Alumni Members participate in voting at all Membership or special meetings.
+The Secretary shall work closely with the Membership Chair, Communications Chair, and Social Media Chair to provide information for distribution to members.

 Section 4.
 Treasurer.
+The Treasurer assumes the responsibilities of both Treasurer and Finance Chair.
 The Treasurer shall collect all membership dues and other funds received on behalf of LAACU, and shall deposit said funds in the name of LAACU in such bank or trust company as the Board may select.
 The Treasurer will maintain that account and keep copies of all supporting documentation relating to any deposits and expenditures applied to that account.
 The Treasurer shall present monthly written reports to the Board and annual written reports to the Active Alumni Members at the Annual Membership Meeting regarding the financial condition of LAACU.
 The fiscal year of the LAACU shall be the twelve consecutive month period beginning January 1st and ending the next December 31st.
+This is all in conformance of 501c3 best practices and if LAACU is ratified as an IRS-approved 501c3.
+In the event it does not achieve this organizational registration, it will continue to operate under the perview of the CAA’s 501c3 registration, and all funds collected will be submitted directly from donors and event participants to Columbia University utilizing a CAA-SIG-LAACU subaccount.
 The Treasurer shall also make recommendations to the Board and the Active Alumni Members regarding LAACU’s financial health at those meetings.
 The Treasurer shall sign and execute all contracts in the name of LAACU only when countersigned by the President or Vice-President.
+In fulfilling the role of Finance Chair, the Treasurer is responsible for all reporting relating to any and all LAACU Scholarship Funds across Columbia University schools.

 Section 5.
 Development Chair.
 The Development Chair shall oversee the Development Committee.
 The Development Chair shall assume the principal responsibility and supervision of all fundraising efforts by the committee to insure the financial stability of LAACU.
 Chair shall work closely with Treasurer to establish program fundraising goals and operating budget.
 The Development Chair shall also work closely with the President and the appropriate Columbia University development offices to coordinate fundraising campaigns for the LAACU Scholarships.